Davaakhatan/zero-to-running/docs/Architecture.md

 ## Architecture Overview

-The Zero-to-Running Developer Environment is a **framework/template** that provides infrastructure services and a monitoring dashboard.
+The Zero-to-Running Developer Environment is a **framework/template** designed to help developers (new and experienced) set up their development environment with a single command (`make dev`).

+**Primary Goal**: Enable developers to go from zero to running in minutes, not hours.

+The framework provides infrastructure services (PostgreSQL, Redis, Backend API, Dashboard) that you can use as a foundation.
 You add your own applications to this framework.
-The architecture follows a multi-service pattern with a central backend API, all orchestrated via Docker Compose for local development and Kubernetes for production.
+The architecture follows a multi-service pattern with a central backend API, all orchestrated via Docker Compose for local development.

+**Note**: Kubernetes deployment is optional and primarily for production/demonstration purposes.
+The main focus is local development setup.

 ```
 ┌─────────────────────────────────────────────────────────┐